samuelsonric/MathOptChordalDecomposition.jl/README.md

 ## Basic Usage

-The `sdplib` directory contains three semidefinite programming problems from the [SDPLIB library](https://github.com/vsdp/SDPLIB).
+The `sdplib` directory contains four semidefinite programming problems from the [SDPLIB library](https://github.com/vsdp/SDPLIB).
 The function `construct_model`, defined below, reads one of the problems and constructs a [JuMP.jl](https://github.com/jump-dev/JuMP.jl) model.

 ```julia-repl
 julia> using FileIO, LinearAlgebra, JuMP